 There are a few unfounded myths surrounding sexual abuse that it is important to clarify:

 It is much less likely that someone will be sexually abused by a stranger.
-While random attacks do happen, most survivors of sexual assault report having a prior relationship with their abuser.
+While random attacks do happen, most survivors of sexual abuse report having a relationship with their abuser.

 It is also fairly uncommon for sexual abuse victims to show outward signs of their abuse.
 Physical force is often not used in cases of sexual abuse.